audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

             grypeInstallDir: '$(Agent.TempDirectory)'
 ```

-In composite mode, the template downloads (or uses) the aggregated lock/deps artifact, generates the SBOM files, and then analyzes them with Grype to produce vulnerability reports.
+In composite mode, the template downloads (or uses) the aggregated Dependency Lock artifact, generates the SBOM files, and then analyzes them with Grype to produce vulnerability reports.

 ---

-## Aggregating Lock/Deps Files
+## Aggregating Dependency Lock Files

-Multiple build jobs using `net-core.steps.yaml` may publish separate lock/deps artifacts.
-An aggregation job is used to combine these into a single artifact named **`lock-deps-files`**.
+Multiple build jobs using `net-core.steps.yaml` may publish separate Dependency Lock artifacts.
+An aggregation job is used to combine these into a single artifact named **`dependency-lock-files`**.
 For example, an aggregation job in the build stage:

-- **Downloads** all per‑job lock/deps artifacts.
+- **Downloads** all per‑job Dependency Lock artifacts.
 - **Aggregates** the files using a PowerShell script that copies files from each artifact into a single folder while deduplicating based on filename.
-- **Publishes** the aggregated folder as `lock-deps-files`.
+- **Publishes** the aggregated folder as `dependency-lock-files`.

 This aggregated artifact is consumed by the SBOM generation and composite templates.